How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 Explore the data

-In the data visualisations below, you can explore 50th percentile waiting times for admissions from public hospital elective surgery waiting lists for cancer-related principal diagnoses and by specialty of surgeon for 2021–22.
+In the data visualisations below, you can explore the median (50th percentile) waiting times for admissions from public hospital elective surgery waiting lists for cancer-related principal diagnoses and by specialty of surgeon in 2022–23.

 Cancer surgery waiting times